 - White Onion: Peel and finely dice the onion.

 - Evaporated Milk: Feel free to use regular milk in it’s place.

-- Garlic Powder: You can also use fresh minced garlic.
+- Garlic Powder: You can also use fresh minced garlic for stronger garlic flavor.

 - Salt and Pepper: Add these to suit your taste preferences.

 PRO TIP: Easily double or triple this recipe to feed a crowd.
 Or if you want a smaller amount, cut the recipe in half.

 - Pellet Smoker: You can use a pellet smoker grill or a vertical smoker for this recipe (I have tested this recipe with both).
 My favorite smokers are from Pit Boss but any will work great!

 - Wood Pellets or wood chips (suggestions for flavors further down)

 - Aluminum Foil Pan or a cast iron skillet

 This is a short summary of the steps, the recipe card below will have more details.